charlie5/laceOS/README.md

 _____________
 ## Installing

-Either build the install ISO as detailed above or download a pre-built ISO using a bittorrent client ([magnet](https://tinyurl.com/4ufwe9t4)).
+Either build the install ISO as detailed above or download a pre-built [ISO](https://github.com/charlie5/laceOS/blob/master/laceOS-0.0-x86_64.iso.torrent) using a bittorrent client.

 As the current initial version is a prototype, please test/trial in a virtual machine until a stable version is released.